B-29 - Hero Or Devil?

 Where They Came From - Hap Arnold and the Push For a Superbomber

 The production B-29 had upgraded engines and four-blade props, five remote-controlled turrets and a rear gun position with two machine guns and a 20mm autocannon.
 The first B-29s began flying missions out of India to bomb Japan in June 1944.
 Around 3987 were built and flown during WWII.
 Of these, a small number were modified to carry 10,000 pound payloads.
 They had all five turrets and defensive armor plating removed to save weight and reduce drag, plus more powerful engines, all of which increased maximum speed to allow the plane to escape after bombing.
 The only defensive armament was the rear machine guns.
 There were also bomb bay and bomb release modifications, to speed up operation of the bomb bay doors and allow for a larger bomb size.
-These were the so-called Silverplate planes designed to carry atomic bombs.
+These were the so-called Silverplate bombers designed to carry atomic bombs.
 No other airplane in the US arsenal could have delivered them.

-Paul Tibbets and Atomic Bombs
+Paul Tibbets and the Silverplate B-29

 B-29 Enola Gay at the Smithsonian National Air and Space Museum, Steven F. Udvar-Hazy Center